lich-uct/molpher-lib/molpher-lib/docs/source/documentation/python/ExplorationTree_doc.rst

         instance or a `str` (SMILES representing the `source molecule`)
     :type \*args: `str` or `molpher.swig_wrappers.core.ExplorationParameters`

-    Represents an `exploration tree` and facilitates the interaction with it.
+    Represents an `exploration tree` and facilitates the most basic interaction with it.
+It is a tight wrapper around the C++ implementation.
+The `molpher.core.ExplorationTree` class extends upon this implementation and provides a more user-friendly version of this class.

     .. automethod:: createFromSnapshot(snapshot)